forieux/qmm/docs/tutorial.rst

 .. code-block:: python

-   from qmm.qmm import Huber, Objective, QuadObjective, mmmg phi = Huber(delta=10)
+   from qmm import Huber, Objective, QuadObjective, mmmg phi = Huber(delta=10)

 Several losses are implemented, see :doc:`Background <background>` and the